floooh/chips/systems/README.md

-You're also free put this variable into a heap allocation or on the stack, but for stack variables be aware that the emulator state can be up to few hundred KBytes because the memory, ROM images and tape/disk drive buffers are part of the emulator state).
+You're also free put this variable into a heap allocation or on the stack, but for stack variables be aware that the emulator state can be up to few hundred KBytes because the memory, ROM images and tape/disk drive buffers are part of the emulator state.
 On some platforms this may be too big for a stack variable.

 Next the empty application skeleton, this is using the **sokol_app.h**